glowiep/SmartAgent/README.md

 4. Run migrations with ```bin/rails db:migrate```.

-4. If you want to recreate the database from scratch, run ```bin/rails db:reset``` to create, load and seed the datbase.
+4. If you want to recreate the database from scratch, run ```bin/rails db:reset``` to create, load and seed the database.
 Check step 3 if this returns an error.

 5. Run ```bin/rails s -b 0.0.0.0``` to start the server